Rudolf Nureyev: Sexuality and relationships

 Nureyev met Erik Bruhn, the celebrated Danish dancer, after Nureyev defected to the West in 1961.
 Nureyev was a great admirer of Bruhn, having seen filmed performances of the Dane on tour in the Soviet Union with the American Ballet Theatre, although stylistically the two dancers were very different.
 Bruhn and Nureyev became a couple and they had a volatile on-and-off relationship until 1966.
 They remained friends until Bruhn died in 1986.

 In 1969, Nureyev met Wallace Potts in Atlanta during the Royal Ballet Tour of North America.
-Potts, a recent physics graduate from Georgia Tech, had a greater passion for theater and cinema.
+Potts, a recent physics graduate from Georgia Tech, had a greater passion for theatre and cinema.
 Immediately drawn to one another, the two men were soon living together.
 Potts often accompanied Nureyev on tour and made 16mm films of him rehearsing and performing.
-Life with Potts developed into "a kind of marriage," offering the stability he so desperately sought but Nureyev's infidelities caused a strain in their relationship.
+Life with Potts developed into "a kind of marriage," offering the stability he so desperately sought, but Nureyev's infidelities caused a strain in their relationship.
 In 1975, Potts left Nureyev when he walked in on him having sex with a Frenchman.
 According to a friend, "there had been no lover whose loyalty" Nureyev valued more than Potts and he regretted not staying with him.
 Following Nureyev's death, Potts worked as a film archivist for the Rudolf Nureyev Foundation.

 In 1979, Nureyev met American dancer and classical arts student Robert Tracy.
 They were lovers for the first two and a half years, and Tracy became Nureyev's secretary.
 Tracy lived at Nureyev's New York apartment at the Dakota until 1993.
 In 1992, Tracy had hired a lawyer to negotiate a settlement from Nureyev.
 Despite working on books, Tracy had no reliable source of money and was concerned about his own health.
 Although he continued to reside at the Dakota, Nureyev's lawyer sent him three eviction notices the week before Nureyev died.

 Following Nureyev's death, under an agreement with the Rudolf Nureyev Foundation, Tracy was paid $600,000 in instalments on the condition that he would not speak publicly about their relationship.
-After the agreement lapsed, Tracy spoke to The Guardian about their relatonship in 2003: "He was content not to commit himself to one person.
+After the agreement lapsed, Tracy spoke to The Guardian about their relationship in 2003: "He was content not to commit himself to one person.
 I was happy not to be committed too, it meant I was free.
 It was 1979, towards the end of the gay revolution.
 I never thought he would live exclusively with me.
 I had boyfriends—and girlfriends—too."
 According to Tracy, Nureyev said that he had a relationship with three women in his life, he had always wanted a son, and once had plans to father one with Nastassja Kinski.